 3-Star Hotels:

 - Rojas Inn: Located on charming Calle Tigre, this 3-star hotel offers an authentic immersion into Cusqueña culture with its colonial architecture and cozy ambiance.
-It is ideal for those seeking a tranquil and traditional retreat in the heart of Cusco.
+It’s ideal for those seeking a tranquil and traditional retreat in the heart of Cusco.

 - Casona Plaza: Situated on Calle Tecsecocha, Casona Plaza stands out for its contemporary comfort and rustic style blend.
-It offers a relaxing stay with easy access to important attractions like the Qoricancha, perfect for those seeking proximity to historical sites and a comfortable experience.
+It offers a relaxing stay with easy access to important attractions like Qoricancha, perfect for those wanting proximity to historical sites and a comfortable experience.

 - Royal Inka II: On Plaza Regocijo, this 3-star hotel is known for its warm hospitality and strategic location.
 Just a step away from San Pedro Market and other attractions, Royal Inka II is perfect for tourists exploring Cusco on foot.